 If you haven't already, make sure the Use Windows-themed Controls on Form option is checked under Access Options, Current Database.
 This feature was introduced with Access 2003 and gives your command buttons, radio buttons, and other controls a rounded more modern look.

 If you use the sample databases that come with Access 2007, you'll see the use Calibri and Segoe UI fonts rather than Tahoma and Verdana fonts of before.
 Use the new fonts to give your forms and reports a fresher look.

 CAUTION: These fonts come with Office/Access 2007 but may not be installed on user's machines if they are using earlier version of Access.

-Here's a simple example from Total Access Emailer for Access 2007.
+Here's a simple example from Total Access Emailer.
 Notice the transparent Command Buttons with graphics across the top of the form and the datasheet with alternating colors below it:

 In Access 2007, forms have color themes which can be changed globally across all the Office products.
 Setting your colors properly let your forms take advantage of these global changes.
 For instance, you should use colors like:

 CAUTION: These colors are not backward compatible, so if you use these in Access 2007 and your users are using an older version of Access, these colors will appear Black, so you'll need to programmatically modify these if you're not in Access 2007.

 Microsoft Access 2007 offers a wide range of new features to help you design applications that are much more visually appealing and functional.
 Take advantage of the new power to give your Access applications a modern, fresh look of Office/Access 2007 and Vista.